mersanuzun/giphy-service-worker/README.md

 ## giphy-service-worker

-Used service worker to cache requests.
+Use service worker to cache requests.
 So that it can work offline.

 * Installation
 ```bash